How to make money with Toluna surveys

 Judging by the number of points required to buy each value of a gift card, it seems that £1 is approximately 5,500 points.

-You can only cash out to PayPal in £35 instalments – if you want to redeem points for a value below this, you'll have to go for a gift card.
+You can only cash out to PayPal in £35 instalments – if you want to redeem points for a value below this, you'll have to go for a gift card (or one of the random items they sell, but we'd argue that they're not worth spending your hard-earned points on).

 A few of the vouchers are for shops that sell pretty much everything (Tesco and Amazon specifically), so if you go for these, your gift card will basically be as good as cash.
 What's more, based on the number of points required to buy each value of gift voucher, the Tesco and Amazon credits work out as better value than the £35 PayPal payout anyway!